-Employees from department A may not belong to department B at the same time.
+Identities from department A may not belong to department B at the same time.
 Define:

-- 1. The option by all employees and the combination of all the employee's identities in the rule block for the affected employee group. - 2.
+- 1. The by all identities and the combination of main and sub identities in the rule block for the affected identities - 2.
 Two rule blocks for the affected entitlements with the option at least one role or organization assignment.